 I want to start off by saying that if you get a puppy, you should always take him to the vet right away for an exam.

-It’s important to know exactly what’s going on inside your new little buddy.
+It’s important to know exactly what’s happening inside your new little buddy.

-A bloated puppy can have that big, round belly for any number of reasons, some of which may be harmful, so as always, see a vet.
+A bloated puppy can have that big, round belly for any number of reasons, some of which may be harmful (such as gastric dilation-volvulus or GDV), so as always, see a vet.

-In some cases, a bloated belly looks just like a normal puppy belly, so even if you suspect that something is off, give your vet a call.
+In some cases, a bloated belly looks just like a normal puppy belly, so even if you suspect that something is off, give your veterinarian a call.

-Now let’s take a look at what can cause a bloated belly in a puppy.
+Now let’s take a look at what can cause a bloated abdomen in a puppy.

 1. Your Puppy is Too Young